jsohlendorff/continuous_time_LTMLE/article.typ

 ] <thm:ice>

 #proof[
-    Proof is given in the Appendix (Section @section:proofice).
+    Proof is given in the Appendix (@section:proofice).
 ]

 = Efficient inference <section:eif>